 Day 22.
 Free in Tashkent.
 NOTE: We can add the city of Urgench, but experience shows that the classics have been well covered in the above plan.

 Day 23.
-Own way to railway station for train to Moscow
+Make your own way to railway station for train to Moscow

 Days 24-25.
 On board train – you know the routine – chess, Lord of the Rings trilogy and watching the cinema of Central Asian and Russian landscapes flow past your private screen – the cabin window.

 Day 26.
-Following an epic 3-night/4-day train journey, you arrive at Moscow and will be met and transferred to a homestay.
+Following an epic 3-night train journey, you arrive at Moscow and will be met and transferred to a homestay.

 Three hour introductory walking tour to orientate you to the transport system and central Moscow.